cmd-stream/delegate-go/README.md

 **delegate-go** provides client and server delegate implementations for the `cmd-stream` library, based on the `client.Delegate` and `server.Delegate` interfaces defined in `core-go`.
-These implementations utilize an abstract transport layer for robust data exchange.
+Both delegates utilize an abstract transport layer for robust data exchange.

 This module allows the server to initialize the client connection by sending a `ServerInfo` message, typically used to indicate a set of supported Commands.